sharoncornelius/idpf-specification/idpf_specification.md

 The driver negotiates MAC filter capability with the device by setting VIRTCHNL2_CAP_MACFILTER bit as part of negotiating the capabilities with the control plane.
-The control plane will set this bit in its response if the vport is allowed to add/delete MAC filters.
+The control plane will set this bit in its response if the vPort is allowed to add/delete MAC filters.

 At Runtime, the driver offloads add/delete mac filter requests to the device when the OS notifies the driver.